Registry¶

 This is the part that makes a whole difference if you are thinking about querying a specific database using a diffent connection.

 What does that even mean?
-Imagine you have a main database public
+Imagine you have a main database public (default) and a database copy somewhere

-to gather some user data that was specifically stored
+You now want to query the alternative to gather some user data that was specifically stored

 in that database where the connection string is different.